 December 2018 cost reductions.
 On December 31, 2018, the Company's board of directors approved the following cost reduction actions: (i) the elimination of approximately 20 positions, or 30% of the Company's workforce and (ii) the closure of its office in San Diego, California (collectively, the "December 2018 Cost-Reduction Actions").
-For the three and nine months ended December 31, 2020, the Company recorded restructuring charges relating to the December 2018 Cost-Reduction Actions in the amounts of \$45,000 and \$42,000, respectively, related to employee severance and benefit costs.
-For the three and nine months ended December 31, 2019, the Company recorded an additional restructuring charge relating to the December 2018 Cost-Reduction Actions amounting to \$34,000 and \$206,000, respectively, related to employee severance and benefit costs.
-For the nine months ended December 31, 2019, the Company reduced the facility exit costs accrual for our San Diego, California office by approximately \$28,000.
-The Company completed the cost reduction and restructuring actions in July 31, 2019 and the related cash payments for severance costs was completed by the end of August 31, 2019.
-Final payment of approximately \$36,000 is expected to be made by January 31, 2021.
+For the three months ended June 30, 2020, the Company recorded an additional restructuring charge relating to the December 2018 Cost-Reduction Actions amounting to \$14,000, related to employee severance and benefit costs.
+The Company did not incur restructuring charges for the quarter ending June 30, 2021.